<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Getting Your Machu Picchu Tickets

-Only 2,500 people are allowed to enter Machu Picca per day (4,000 in the high season), with a limited number of people actually allowed on certain trails.
-You know the high peak famous in all of the Instagram pictures?
-Only 400 people per day are allowed to hike up to Huayna Picchu.
+Only 2,500 people are allowed to enter Machu Picchu per day (4,000 in the high season), with a limited number of people actually allowed on certain trails.
+And you know the really famous peak, Huayna Picchu, in all of the Instagram pictures?
+Only 400 people per day are allowed to hike up there.

 Here's where to book your ticket.
 Most people suggest booking in advance, so it's a good idea to book it the minute you know you're going.
-You can also book your Huayna Picchu ticket here, and that must be booked in advance, no ifs or buts about it.
+You can also book your Huayna Picchu ticket here, and that must be booked in advance, no ifs-and-or-buts about it.
 The Huayna Picchu and Machu Picchu are two separate tickets.
-Tickets for Machu Picchu are about $44.
+Tickets for Machu Picchu are about $45.

 This blogger has an extremely helpful step-by-step guide for booking on this site.